ishraqn/CGC-DataVizTool/README.md

 ./init.sh
 ```

- The script will `ask` and wait for input for:
+ The script will `ask` and wait input for:

 - PORTS
-- Server Session Time
+- Max Data Retention Time (in minutes) - Defines how long the server will retain the session data before `auto delete` e.g file uploads
 - Start the server automatically (y/n)

 The script will automatically install the required packages, build the product, and start the server.